Guide: How to Separate 2.4 and 5GHz on Xfinity Routers or Modems

 Step 1: Connect to Your Wi‑Fi Network

-Ensure your device is connected to your Xfinity Wi-Fi network.
-This is essential as you’ll be accessing the router’s settings.
+Ensure your device is connected to your Xfinity Wi‑Fi network.
+This is essential for managing settings.

 Step 2: Access the Xfinity Admin Tool